teaching-on-testbeds/hello-linux/index.md

 When working in a terminal session, we'll often want to see more or less of a command that has a lot of output.

-As an examples, we will use the file `/etc/services`.
+As an example, we will use the file `/etc/services`.
 This file lists networked service names, along with the port number and transport-layer protocol each one uses.

 If you run